aip-dev/aip.dev/aip/general/0154/aip.md

 **Note:** ETag values **must** include quotes as described in [RFC 7232][].
 For example, a valid ETag is `"foo"`, not `foo`.

-ETags **must** be based on a checksum or hash of the resource that guarantees it will change if the resource changes.
+ETags **must** be based on an opaque checksum or hash of the resource that guarantees it will change if the resource changes.

 ### Condition headers